microsoft/azuredevopslabs/labs/tfs/armtemplates/readme.md

 In order to complete this lab you will need the Visual Studio 2017 virtual machine provided by Microsoft.
 For more information on acquiring and using this virtual machine, please see [this blog post](http://aka.ms/almvm).

-You also need an [Azure account](https://azure.microsoft.com/) ([Get a $25 monthly Azure credit by joining Visual Studio Dev Essentials](https://www.visualstudio.com/dev-essentials/)).
+You also need an [Azure account](https://azure.microsoft.com/) ([Get 1 yr of free services, $200 for 1st month by joining Visual Studio Dev Essentials](https://www.visualstudio.com/dev-essentials/)).

 ## Exercise 1: Authoring ARM Templates with Visual Studio